justinglobal/GA306_a/notes/homework.md

 1. Week 4
     1. Finish reading Chapter 3

-    1. Write a function called name_objects that takes a string as an argument to name a Maya objects as they are being created.
+    1. Write a function called name_objects that takes a string as an argument to name Maya objects as they are being created.

     1. Write a function called rename_obj that takes a string as an argument to rename a selected Maya object.
   	-(Hint: use  m_sel = maya.cmds.ls(selection=True)   to assign the selected object to a variable.